swarnim0707/Pixel-Playground/README.md

 2. **Custom Compressor for Code**

-    * Implement a custom compression/decompression method (e.g., LZ77+Huffman) to embed code efficiently in metadata and for undo/redo storage.
+    * Implement a custom compression/decompression method (custom tokenizer + Huffman encoding and grammar-based compression using DAGs (like Re-Pair)) to embed code efficiently in metadata and for undo/redo storage.

 3. **Scene Graph & Transformations**